 If you’re aware of your unpaid debt and don’t need to dispute any of the information included in your Notice of Intent to Offset, there’s nothing you need to do.
-However, many people are shocked upon receiving a refund offset and disagree with the intent to offset federal payments.
-If you fall in the latter camp, there are a few steps you can take:
+However, many people are shocked upon receiving a tax offset and disagree with the intent to offset federal payments.
+If you fall into the latter camp, there are a few steps you can take:

 - Student loan borrowers in default who have a refund offset can request a hearing to appeal the offset.
 The IRS states that you must appeal to the Department of Education to challenge a tax offset after it’s already occurred.
 To put the tax offset on hold while challenging it requires filing a request for review within 65 days after receiving the Notice of Intent to Offset.
 The main defenses for student loan tax offsets include: